LiamDawe/gamingonlinux/README.md

 Please put braces on a new line, I think it looks cleaner and helps define different sections.

+Indents: Use tabs (4 characters long) not spaces!

 ## Crons ##

 Various cron jobs are needed to keep it all running smoothly, below are the files and suggested times: